EitanBakirov/advanced-ml-dl-course/README.md

-In this course, I had the opportunity to work with advanced Machine Learning and Deep Learning algorithms, applying the knowledge I gained to various exercises and a final project.</br></br>
+# Advanced Machine Learning and Deep Learning Course

+This repository contains my work from an advanced course on Machine Learning and Deep Learning.
+The projects here showcase the application of various algorithms and techniques to solve real-world problems through data analysis, model development, and evaluation.
+The repo includes the following key projects:

-- <u><b>Assignment 1</b></u> - The project aims to develop an accurate and reliable model to predict daily bicycle rental demand using a bike sharing dataset by analyzing data and testing various modeling techniques.</br></br>
+- **Assignment 1:** Predicting daily bicycle rental demand using a bike-sharing dataset.
+This project involves data preprocessing, feature engineering, and testing multiple modeling techniques to build an accurate and reliable prediction model.

-- <b><u>Assignment 2</u></b> - The project aims to develop a model to distinguish dialogue lines from the TV shows Seinfeld and Friends, using a dataset with dialogue text, character information, and show labels, and evaluate its accuracy on a test set while exploring model performance for each character.</br></br>
+- **Assignment 2:** Distinguishing between dialogue lines from the TV shows *Seinfeld* and *Friends*.
+Using a dataset of dialogue text, character information, and show labels, this project develops a model to classify the dialogue by show and explores performance across different characters.

-- <b><u>Final Project</u></b> - The project aims to build and evaluate models for a recommendation system that suggests the top 10 songs to a user based on their musical preferences, ultimately enhancing their music listening experience.</br>
+- **Final Project:** Building a recommendation system for music.
+This project focuses on developing models that suggest the top 10 songs to users based on their listening preferences, enhancing the music discovery experience.

+Feel free to explore the projects and see how advanced ML/DL techniques were applied to these diverse tasks.